 - The Osaka natives Hattori Heiji and Toyama Kazuha from Detective Conan.
-Lampshaded in the Detective Koshien arc, when Heiji's heavy Osaka accent makes him the suspect of being the Amateur Sleuth that drove a girl to suicide, and makes him one of the targets of the Sympathetic Murderer (A fellow sleuth from Fukuoka who also was the dead girl's best friend... and who's also voiced by an Osakan seiyuu).
+Lampshaded in the Detective Koshien arc, when Heiji's heavy Osaka accent makes him the suspect of being the Amateur Sleuth that drove a girl to suicide, and marks him as a target of the Sympathetic Murderer (A fellow sleuth from Fukuoka who also was the dead girl's best friend... and who's also voiced by an Osakan seiyuu).

 - Nanako (aka Casey) in the Japanese version of the Pokémon anime.
 This especially makes sense when one considers that her favorite baseball team, the Electabuzz, is based off the Hanshin Tigers.

 - Several characters in Transformers:

 - Antonio/Spain from Axis Powers Hetalia.
-Himaruya typically renders Spanish speaking countries speech as Kansai accents.
-Also, Berwald/Sweden speaks Touhoku-ben, Denmark speaks Ibaraki-ben, Belgium speaks Shiga-ben, and Feliks/Poland, like, totally speaks Nagoya-ben.
+Himaruya typically renders Spanish speaking countries' speech as Kansai accents.
+Also, Sweden speaks Touhoku-ben, Denmark speaks Ibaraki-ben, Belgium speaks Shiga-ben, and Poland, like, totally speaks Nagoya-ben.